-b) Amendments to IAS 16 - Revenue earned before entry into operation c) Amendments to IAS 37- Onerous contracts - costs of complying with a contract
+b) Amendments to IAS 16 - Revenue earned before entry into operation c) Amendments to IAS 37- Onerous contracts - costs of complying with a contract tangible assets used to carry out the contract can be considered.

 Clarifies the accounting treatment given to the consideration obtained from the sale of products that result from production in the test phase of the tangible fixed assets, prohibiting their deduction from the acquisition cost of the assets.
 The entity recognizes the income obtained from the sale of such products and the cost of their production in profit or loss.